 On my last subway ride to your apartment, you closed your eyes the whole time.
 I was fresh off the Chinatown bus in a dirty black winter jacket.
 I had french fry breath and smudged eyeliner.
 A backpack full of books and stapled paper.
-It wouldn’t be the first time we broke up, but it would be the last.

 Look at me, look at me, I thought.